-Automobile accident injuries, heart attacks, near drowning, unscheduled childbirths, poisonings and gunshot wounds all demand urgent medical attention.
-Emergency Medical Technicians (EMTs) are often the first responders that assess a patient’s needs, give immediate care, and transport patients to medical facilities.
-Their job requires an extensive knowledge of emergency medicine as well as a calm demeanor and excellent driving skills.
+Automobile accident injuries, heart attacks, strokes, near drowning, unscheduled childbirths, poisonings and gunshot wounds all demand urgent medical attention.
+Emergency Medical Technicians (EMTs) are often the first-responders that assess a patient’s needs, give immediate care, and transport patients to medical facilities.
+Their job requires an extensive knowledge of emergency medicine as well as a calm demeanor and excellent patient care skills.

 Many EMTs continue their education by becoming certified as paramedics which allows them to increase the level of care provided to those in need.